AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 the hardware might be constantly changing the value of an object in memory.

-Because the value of a volatile object may be constantly changing, a compiler cannot store the value of that object into a register and use the value from the register in subsequent operations |mdash| because the value stored in the register would be outdated if another process had changed the volatile object in the meantime.
-Instead, the compiler must read the value of that object from memory for each access.
-In Ada, the standard specifies that, "for a volatile object, all reads and updates of the object as a whole are performed directly to memory.
-This precludes any use of register temporaries, caches, and other similar optimizations for that object."
+Because the value of a volatile object may be constantly changing, a compiler cannot generate code that stores the value of that object into a register and use the value from the register in subsequent operations.
+Storing into a register is avoided because, if the value is stored there, it would be outdated if another process had changed the volatile object in the meantime.
+Instead, the compiler generates code in such a way that the process must read the value of the volatile object from memory for each access.

 Let's look at a simple example of a volatile variable in C: